fraunhofer-isi/micat/doc/source/api/api.md

 b) some of the endpoints require to pass additional information in terms of a payload / request body (**POST** request).

-The recommented way to retrieve and display information is to use our front end: [https::/app.micatool.eu](https://app.micatool.eu).
+The recommenced way to retrieve and display information is to use our front end: [https::/app.micatool.eu](https://app.micatool.eu).
 Alternative approaches would be to write custom JavaScript code or use some advanced REST client tool.